By Rebecca Mason, RDN

 A-rich winter squash and vitamin C-rich kale, making this dish hearty, flavorful and nutrient packed.
 It’s also a breeze to make—you can use a rotisserie chicken, frozen squash and the puff pastry is placed on the top only.
 As easy as, you guessed it, pie!

 If you’re like me you love pie, and your favorite part is and always will be the filling.
-With this Fun Spin on Apple Pie, you get to enjoy all the flavors but you get to skip the butter, refined flour and homemade pie crust mess.
+With this healthier apple pie, you get to enjoy all the flavors but you get to skip some unnecessary fat and sugar.
 Not to mention, apples are fantastic.
 They contain fiber which can help stabilize blood sugar, lower cholesterol and promote satiety (that wonderful feeling of being and staying full after a meal).
 They’re also high in antioxidants—studies have shown that intake of apples is associated with a reduced risk in certain cancers.
 Don’t save this recipe for National Pie Day—it’s so simple and healthy you can enjoy it all year long.

 I’m a firm believer in the saying, “All things in moderation.”
 And when the portion size is smaller, you can enjoy a serving of your favorite things—like these Mini Cherry Pies.
 Don’t like cherry?
 You can easily substitute your most-loved pie filling, serve them in this fun, bite-sized form and enjoy.